JuanMeunier/JuanMeunier/README.md

 ## Hi there 👋
 # 💫 About Me:
-Soy Juan Meunier, desarrollador backend con experiencia en Python y frameworks como Django, FastAPI y Flask para crear APIs REST ,GraphQL y Microservicios.
-Tengo sólidos conocimientos en bases de datos MySQL y MongoDB, y manejo Docker para optimizar entornos de desarrollo y producción.
-Me enfoco en las buenas prácticas y el código limpio, asegurando soluciones eficientes y mantenibles.
+I am Juan Meunier, a backend developer with experience in Python and frameworks such as Django, FastAPI, and Flask for building REST APIs, GraphQL services, and microservices.
+I have strong expertise in MySQL and MongoDB databases and leverage Docker to optimize development and production environments.
+My approach is centered on best practices and clean code, ensuring scalable, efficient, and maintainable solutions.
+I am currently pursuing a University Degree in Programming at UTN.

 # 💻 Tech Stack: